lulab/exSEEK/README.md

 `output/${dataset}/matrix_processing/filter.${imputation_method}.Norm_${normalization_method}.Batch_${batch_removal_method}_${batch_index}.${count_method}.txt`

-You can specify normalization methods by setting the value of `normalization_method` and the batch removal method by setting the value of `batch_removal_method` in in `config/${dataset}.yaml`.
+You can specify normalization methods by setting the value of `normalization_method` and the batch removal methods by setting the value of `batch_removal_method` in in `config/${dataset}.yaml`.

 Supported normalization methods: TMM, RLE, CPM, CPM_top, UQ, null